-As Qatar prepares to host the Football World Cup in 2022, its poor treatment of foreign workers has increasingly caught the world's attention.
-Under pressure from the West, Qatar is implementing minor reforms in workplace conditions but no major improvements in human rights are expected in this strict Islamic country which is known for its overall control on society.
+In the run-up to Qatar's hosting of the Football World Cup in 2022, its poor treatment of foreign workers increasingly caught the world's attention.
+Under pressure from the West, Qatar implemented minor reforms in workplace conditions but no major improvements in human rights are expected in this strict Islamic country which is known for its overall control on society.
 As such, no major changes in religious freedom for Christians are expected in the near future.